 As I'm sure you also remember, the flask command requires a

 FLASK_APP environment variable to point to your Flask application.
 This variable needs to be defined in the Environment variables section.
 The value of the variable will be the same value you use when you run your application from the command line.
-If you are using a .flaskenv file in your project, then you are all set, the environment variable will be imported from there.
+If you are using a .flaskenv file in your project and you have the python-dotenv package installed, then you are all set, the environment variable will be imported from there.

 The final change you need to make is to set the Working directory to point to the top-level directory of your project instead of to the location of the flask command.